-Equipment may be destroyed in game by spending 5 minutes to simulate the time taken to cut, break, empty, etc. then marking the equipment as destroyed.
+Equipment may be destroyed in game by marking the equipment as destroyed.
 Destruction cannot occur while you are actively engaged in battle.
-The individual destroying the equipment must be dedicated to his job for the full five minutes and cannot do other things such as observe, fight or give first aid.
+The individual destroying the equipment must be dedicated to his job for the full time it takes to carry out the task.

 The marking can be any clearly-written label such as one torn from your notebook.
-Indicate the items were "DESTROYED," and the time of the destruction.
-Destruction is much like Safety Kill, and cannot apply to widely separated items (such as packs around the perimeter of a Patrol Base) without either gathering them into one place or applying multiple notes.
+Indicate the items were "DESTROYED," and 1) The unit carrying out the action 2) The item destroyed 3) The date and time of the destruction.
+Destruction is much like Safety Kill, and cannot apply to widely separated items (such as a whole Patrol Base) but only to individual items such a pack, or machine gun.

 Destroyed Equipment Can Be Used for Safety

 Equipment should never remain unused if there is a current or imminent threat of injury.
-For example, food and water supplies, cold or wet weather gear, or shelters, can be used if players require them and may become casualties without them.
+For example, food and water supplies, cold or wet weather gear in backpacks, or shelters, can be used if players require them and may become casualties without them.

 Do not use destroyed equipment to gain a tactical advantage.